iurobpn/ProVANT_Simulator/README.md

 The output of the above command should be something like:

 ```
-cmake version 3.23.1
+cmake version 3.23.5
 ```

-A version of CMake newer than 3.21 is required to compile the simulator.
+A version of CMake newer than 3.21 and older than 4.0 is required to compile the simulator.

 ### Install Qt